AB InBev says welcomes U.S. approval of SABMiller deal

-BRUSSELS (Reuters) - Anheuser-Busch InBev (ABI.BR) said on Wednesday it welcomed the approval of its takeover of SABMiller SAB.L by the United States Department of Justice, and reaffirmed its intention to close the deal by the end of the year.
+BRUSSELS, July 20 (Reuters) - Anheuser-Busch InBev said on Wednesday it welcomed the approval of its takeover of SABMiller by the United States Department of Justice, and reaffirmed its intention to close the deal by the end of the year.

 Anheuser-Busch said in a statement "it has entered into a consent decree with the United States Department of Justice, which clears the way for U.S. approval of its recommended combination with SABMiller".